KILBAHA/Improving_Multiple_Drosophilla_Tracking_With_Deep_Learning/README.md

 DeepSORT with YOLO weights:    [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/gist/KILBAHA/ac8f70b5c4be61309850a4b69f4df322/deepsort.ipynb)

-These are entirely self contained and should run straight out of the box.
+These are entirely self contained and run straight out of the box.